Brown Rang

-"Brown Rang" is an International song with Punjabi as its language which is written, composed and performed by Yo Yo Honey Singh.
-The record was released on 11 November 2011 as part of Singh's International Villager.
-The music video was released on 28 February 2012 and became YouTube's most trending video of 2012.
+"Brown Rang" is a song written, composed and performed by Yo Yo Honey Singh.
+The song was released on 11 November 2011, as part of Singh's debut studio album, International Villager.
+The music video was released on 28 February 2012 and became the most trending video on YouTube of 2012.
 It won the top spot in the list of YouTube's most watched videos of 2012 in India with over 10 million views.
 The song has received over 300 million views on YouTube.

 History

 In an interview with Radio City, Yo Yo Honey Singh stated that the song "Brown Rang" was originally written for Punjabi singer Diljit Dosanjh.
 He claimed that he co-wrote the song and created its beats with Dosanjh in 2010, and had even offered him the opportunity to sing the track.
 Diljit denied stating that the track had parts of English and was too futuristic for him.
 Singh then took it to Jassi Sidhu who sang it on a higher scale than what Singh had conceived for the track.
 At last, Singh himself performed it.